uygarpolat/libasm/README.md

 # Libasm (C functions recreated in ASM)

-**Libasm** is an optional project in the 42 curriculum where students build a static library entirely in 64-bit assembly language.
-In this project, many standard C library functions are re-implemented from scratch.
+**Libasm** is an optional project in the 42 curriculum where you build a static library entirely in 64-bit assembly language.
+Many standard C library functions are re-implemented from scratch.
 All functions are written using NASM with Intel syntax.

 ## Implemented Functions